Dan Biton (footballer): Ludogorets Razgrad

+On 16 August 2020, ahead of the 2020–21 season, Biton joined Maccabi Tel Aviv on a one-year loan from Ludogorets Razgrad, with a purchase option set at €1.2 million.
+On 29 November, Biton scored his first league goal for Maccabi Tel Aviv in a 3–0 victory over Hapoel Kfar Saba.
+At the start of the season, Biton received regular playing time under head coach Georgios Donis and featured in the starting lineup.
+During the campaign, Donis was replaced by Patrick van Leeuwen, who gave Biton fewer opportunities.
+Biton finished the season with four goals, and at its conclusion won the Israel State Cup with the club, coming on as a substitute during extra time in the 2–1 final win over Hapoel Tel Aviv.

+Maccabi Tel Aviv

+Ahead of the 2021–22 season, Maccabi Tel Aviv sought to retain Biton, and after a complicated negotiation process, all disputes between the sides were resolved.
+The original purchase option, which had not been exercised, stood at €1.2 million.
+Ludogorets Razgrad initially agreed to lower the price to €1 million, and talks stalled at that point for an extended period.
+The final transfer fee was set at €700,000 – half a million less than the original option.
+However, the agreement included performance-based bonuses for Ludogorets Razgrad, bringing the total potential value of the deal to €1 million.
+These bonuses would be paid if Maccabi Tel Aviv qualified for the UEFA Conference League group stage that season or won the Israeli Premier League title.

 The return to Hapoel Be'er Sheva

 On September 18, 2024, Biton returned to Hapoel Be'er Sheva.
 About three days later, he made his first official appearance since rejoining the club in a 2–1 victory over Hapoel Hadera, as part of the fourth round of the 2024–25 season.
 Biton won the Israel State Cup with Hapoel Be'er Sheva that season, following a 2–0 victory over Beitar Jerusalem at Bloomfield Stadium.
 In the Israeli Premier League, he scored 11 goals and provided 8 assists, finishing the season with his team in second place after a long legal saga involving the Israel Football Association.
 Following the “Turner events”, the association’s disciplinary court ruled a one-point deduction and recorded a 0–0 draw with no points awarded in the match against Bnei Sakhnin at Turner Stadium.

 Biton began the 2025–26 season by winning the Israeli Super Cup, following a 2–1 victory over Maccabi Tel Aviv at Bloomfield Stadium.
 However, he and his team were eliminated from European competitions after being knocked out by the Bulgarian side Levski Sofia in the UEFA Europa League path and by AEK Athens from Greece in the UEFA Conference League.
 In addition, he and his team lost 2–0 to Hapoel Tel Aviv in the Toto Cup semi-final at Turner Stadium.